Build a Dedicated QA Team That Owns Your Quality to Stop Losing Customers to Preventable Bugs

 Pass/fail summary + known risks + rollback conditions, delivered 2 hours before go-live.
 Every release gets a documented go/no-go recommendation with test coverage status, open defects by severity, and a deployment readiness checklist.

-No more "waiting for test data" delays; we ensure environments and data are sprint-ready.
+No more 'waiting for test data' delays; we ensure environments and data are sprint-ready.
 Before every sprint starts, we verify: test environments are stable, data is refreshed, integrations are working, and testers can start executing on day one.

 Before every sprint, we verify environments are stable, data is refreshed, and integrations are working so testers can start executing on day one without delays.